-3.4.1 Use Case: In-vehicle signage Dynamic Speed Limit Information
+4.4.1 Use Case: Dynamic Speed Limit Information (DSLI), Shock Wave Damping (SWD)

 Top Research Question: How do drivers change their behaviour because of warnings/information given by the service?

 The drivers are informed, continuously and in advance, on a suggested speed limit.
 They can adapt their speed quicker and avoid speeding.
 This change is done in advance and the suggested speed can be updated with the change in downstream traffic flow.
 The driving is smoother and with lesser acceleration and deceleration.